Lightning-AI/pytorch-lightning/docs/source-app/workflows/build_command_line_interface/cli.rst

 .. displayitem::
    :header: Develop a CLI with server and client code execution
-   :description: Learn how to develop a complex API for your App.
+   :description: Learn how to develop a complex API for your application
    :col_css: col-md-6
    :button_link: cli_client.html
    :height: 150

 .. displayitem::
    :header: Develop a RESTful API
-   :description: Learn how to develop an API for your App.
+   :description: Learn how to develop an API for your application.
    :col_css: col-md-6
    :button_link: ../build_rest_api/index.html
    :height: 150